 The antenna feed cable interconnecting the transmitter and the antenna system should be a suitably rated coaxial cable.
-The RF output is factory configured to accept a non-gas type 3-1/8 inch EIA flange (male) connection (appropriate field flange and male inner connector is not provided with the transmitter).
+The RF output is factory configured to accept a non-gas type 4-1/16 inch EIA flange (male) connection (appropriate field flange and male inner connector is not provided with the transmitter).
+Another connection type option that may be specified at the time of the order is 3-1/8 inch.
+If you require this option, consult with your local Nautel Sales representative for price and availability to reconfigure your transmitter.

-NOTE: The RF output connector is factory configured prior to shipping.
+NOTE: The RF output connector is factory configured prior to shipping. for the desired EIA connector.